 Today’s dentures are made of acrylic and plastics.
 The modern denture-creation procedures have advanced as well.
 If you can imagine how heavy dentures made of ivory would be, it is not too hard to imagine that today’s dentures are far more comfortable, lightweight, and easier to keep in the mouth.

 In recent decades, denture teeth and their appearance have improved dramatically.
-Dr. O’Neill can personalize them with shading and even small imperfections for a more natural result.
+Our dentists can personalize them with shading and even small imperfections for a more natural result.